Antzee1/100-days-of-code/readme.md

 # LOG 🗓🗓🗓

 ⬆️ Order of entries: newest to oldest ⬆️
+### Day 91 - Wednesday 11.04.2018 - Kind of a lost day.
+Today, things happened so I didn’t have much time.
+I watched the CSS section in the web developer course on Udemy tonight, but as it turned out, this part of the course was mainly a repetition of stuff I already know, so I ended up not writing much code.
+But the next lesson will be about CSS selectors, and after skimming the article Colt linked to, I realised I don't know half of the selectors!!!
+Am super excited to see what I'll be able to do when I've gone through this section.
 ### Day 90 - Tuesday 10.04.2018 - Eva LeWitt tribute done & JavaScript lessons
 <img src="./images/log-day-90-eva-lewitt.jpg" alt="Image of rows of colourful dots and curtain-like vertical lines"/><br/><br/>
 Finished the Eva LeWitt tribute.
 The whole thing is SVG, and I'll have you know that hand-coding that was an insane amount of work for something that looks so simple.
 I’m happy I finished it, though.
 It looks nice, and it’s always good to not have too many half-finished projects lying about.
 It’s also animated [here](https://codepen.io/Antzee/full/dmaEyW/) on CodePen.